dwyl/home/README.md

 **`home`** is a female founder focussed co-living/learning house where people live, learn & work on "something people want".
-By-product: Mobile App for community, door-access, lights & resource booking.
+By-product: Mobile App for community, door-access, lights & resource sharing.
 [197 chars]

 > Getting this down to 200 characters is _hard_...!!